 Insofar as clients and / or potential clients of the institute receive advice from a third party in connection with a product marketed by the institute, the institute accepts no liability for the recommendations, advice and information given by third parties, unless the institute confirms such Information from third parties in written form.

 Authorization to store customer-related data

 The institute will collect, store and process personal data of the customer, insofar as this is necessary for the purposeful execution of the business relationship.
 The Investfinans AB is supervised by the competent supervisory authority in Sweden, Finansinspektionen Supervisor Authority (FI), Brunnsgatan 3, 111 38 Stockholm.
 Investfinans AB is a member of the Compensation Scheme for Securities Trading Companies (EdW).
 The scope of the claims of the creditors protected by this indemnity is described in no. 12 of the GTC.
 Orders for the purchase and sale of securities and / or shares or shares in investment funds must be submitted to us in person, in writing, by telephone or by Fax.
-For telephone inquiries on orders, only the following number must be used: +46 840 83 91 01.
 The Investfinans AB is required by law to record electronic and telephone communications as far as these customer orders are concerned.
 Items of Investfinans AB’s services are primarily units or shares in investment funds and assets and securities (such as shares and bearer bonds) offered to the public or traded on a secondary market (eg Stock exchange).
 The corresponding offer documents (prospectus and / or annual report and / or semi-annual report) can in principle be requested from their respective provider / capital management company and are available on their website.
 Product Information Sheets (for example, Key Investor Information, PRIIP’s or Asset Information Sheets are provided by Investfinans AB.